practiceQ Telehealth Options

 This article will highlight the differences between each offering to help you determine which one works best for you.

 Our telehealth has some limitations when compared to Zoom.
 We currently don't support group meetings or recordings.
 Local recording can be done using third-party software.
+Also take note that it is peer-to-peer through a web browser, which can cause some issues in certain internet connection environments.

 Another thing to consider is that, even though things work 99% of the time, the occasional client may have technical difficulties making video calls work in the browser.
 These issues can happen for a variety of reasons, like when the client is on an old browser, fails to give permission to access the camera, etc. Most of these issues are resolved by asking the client to prepare before the video session.
 Since Zoom has their own application, the experience tends to be easier after the app is installed, as users don't have to deal with browser permissions.